In this section

 The current educational and economic climate requires that we employ efficient, effective teaching practice that enhances the student experience.
 The Subject Team uses technology where appropriate, to enhance teaching and learning and challenge and empower students to take ownership of their own learning.
 Staff are encouraged and supported to use the resources within the VLE (BBLearn) to promote independent student-centred learning, including rubrics, self-assessment tools, and audio feedback tools.

-Three members of the course team are Fellows of the Centre for Higher Education Practice (CHEP) at Ulster while two colleagues have been recognised through University of Ulster Distinguished Teaching Fellowship Awards.
+Three members of the course team are Fellows of the Centre for Higher Education Practice (CHEP) at Ulster while two colleagues have been recognised through Ulster University Distinguished Teaching Fellowship Awards.

 Furthermore, sharing modules with cognate courses from the School of Biomedical Sciences provides the opportunity for students to interact with their peers from other disciplines and professions and promotes multidisciplinary and interdisciplinary curriculum innovation and programme provision.